danieledurante/ProbitSUN/genes_tutorial.md

 ------------------
 This subsection implements the **i.i.d. sampler from the unified skew-normal posterior** which relies on the novel results in [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
 This scheme is described in detail in Section 2.4 of the paper.
 A pseudo-code is also provided in `Algorithm 1`.

-To implement this routine, let us re-start a new `R` session and set the working directory where `gene_data.RData` is placed.
-Once this has been done, load the file `gene_data.RData` along with useful `R` packages, and set model dimensions togheter with the number of i.i.d. samples to draw.
+To implement this routine, **let us re-start a new `R` session and set the working directory where `gene_data.RData` is placed**.
+Once this has been done, load the file `gene_data.RData` along with useful `R` packages, and set the model dimensions togheter with the number of i.i.d. samples to draw.

 ``` r
 rm(list=ls())